 Near the end of Dorothy’s long journey in the Land of Oz, she and her companions improbably return before the Great and Powerful Oz carrying the burnt remains of the Witch of the West’s broom, proof that they succeeded in the Herculean task he’d set for them.
-He tosses off a quip about liquidating her, and then tells them to come back the next day.
+He tosses off a quip about liquidating her and then tells them to come back the next day.

-Despite the flashing lights, and thundering voice of the glowering green head that floats over billowing green smoke, Dorothy bravely asks that he keep his promises of courage, brains, and heart and, for her, a return to the way things had been before her strange adventure.
+Despite the flashing lights, and the thundering voice of the glowering green head that floats over billowing green smoke, Dorothy bravely asks that he keep his promises of courage, brains, and heart and, for her, a return to the way things had been before her strange adventure.

 Desperate to keep his game afloat, he commands they “Pay no attention to that man behind the curtain.”

 Sound familiar?
 Like the former reality TV celebrity whose angry, blustering head has been filling up screens around the country with its vitriol, insults and pompous promises, such as compelling Mexico to build a wall for him, and making the world’s largest economy great again?
-A man who is hiding that he’s not much more now than an entertainer, with several bankruptcies to his name, his failed school under investigation for fraud, a man who dissembles, insults and threatens whenever he is called to prove his actual worth, or provide details on his plans.
+A man who is hiding that he’s not much more now than an entertainer, with several bankruptcies to his name, his failed school under investigation for fraud, a man who dissembles, insults and threatens whenever he is called to prove his actual worth or provide details on his plans.

-Yes folks, the failed carnival showman who finds himself in Oz and uses theatrical effects to create the illusion he’s a great and powerful wizard has leapt from the movies and landed in our lives in the form of a reality show star, who now finds himself navigating the strange, but real world of politics—The Donald.
+Yes, folks, the failed carnival showman who finds himself in Oz and uses theatrical effects to create the illusion he’s a great and powerful wizard has leapt from the movies and landed in our lives in the form of a reality show star.
+Who now finds himself navigating the strange, but real world of politics—The Donald.